Skip to main content

 Frequently asked questions

 Releases of the Notion SDK for JavaScript are published to NPM as @notionhq/client and use a separate semantic versioning scheme.
 View the GitHub release notes for the latest version and changes over time.
-Some SDK changes are also featured in the API changelog.When upgrading to a new “minor” or “patch” version of the SDK, you generally won’t need to make any code changes to your integration.
-These updates contain backwards-compatible improvements and fixes.However, new “major” versions of the SDK are not backwards-compatible, and you may need to make updates to your integration.
+Some SDK changes are also featured in the API changelog.When upgrading to a new “minor” or “patch” version of the SDK, you generally won’t need to make any code changes to your connection.
+These updates contain backwards-compatible improvements and fixes.However, new “major” versions of the SDK are not backwards-compatible, and you may need to make updates to your connection.

 Some major releases drop support for older Notion API versions and update the default version used to make requests when no notionVersion is provided to the SDK Client constructor.

-For example, v5.0.0 and above dropped support for 2022-06-28 and earlier, and only works well with 2025-09-03 and above.
+For example, v5.0.0 and above dropped support for 2022-06-28 and earlier.
+Starting with v5.12.0, the SDK also supports 2026-03-11.

 We don’t currently have any plans to stop supporting older API versions.
 If this changes in the future, we’ll communicate this with all affected users and provide a time window and migration guidance.
 However, we recommend upgrading to the latest version to take advantage of the latest features and improvements.